alexandrebrilhante/DiscreteChoice.jl/README.md

 ## Usage

-The function, and its gradient and Hessian depending on the method, must be supplied to the solver by the user.
+The function, and its gradient and Hessian, depending on the method, must be supplied to the solver by the user.
 An easy way to do is to use `ForwardDiff`.

 ```julia
 using DiscreteChoice